cedar-policy/cedar-examples/cedar-example-use-cases/discord/README.md

         ▲
         │
         │
-  Role::"everyone"              Role::"admin"
+  Role::"everyone"              Role::"owner"
         ▲   ▲                          ▲
         │   └──────────────────────┐   │
         │                          │   │
  Roles::"yihong"               Roles::"oflatt"
 ```

-The "admin" role is special, and don't need to be connected
+The "owner" role is special, and don't need to be connected
 to each of the `Allow` permissions.

 In addition, we build a dag representing channel-specific permissions.
 In particular, in the `announcements` channel we forbid everyone from sending messages.
-As usual, the "admin" role overrides this in the cedar policy.
+As usual, the "owner" role overrides this in the cedar policy.

 ```
 Disallow::"SendMessage"